 - Don’t Brake.
 Slamming on your brakes may be your gut instinct, but don’t.
 If the car is pulling too much, pressing gently on the gas to accelerate may help you regain control.
-Next, slowly let off the gas and allow the vehicle to slow down naturally.
+Next, let off the gas slowly and allow the vehicle to slow down naturally.

 - Pull Over.
 Whether you’re on side streets or the interstate, try to pull over as far from traffic as you safely can.
 Remaining in the middle of the road is dangerous for both you and other drivers.

 - Put on Hazard Lights and Parking Brake.
 Make sure other motorists recognize you aren’t going anywhere by using your hazard lights.
-Put on the parking brake, especially if you’ve stopped on any kind of grade, up or down.
+Put on the parking brake, especially if you’ve stopped on any grade, up or down.

 What to Do After a Blowout

 Your car has come safely to a stop on the side of the road.
 So now what?
 Breathe.
 Take in a deep breath and continue to stay calm.
 Your calmness has a tremendous benefit not only for you but for any passengers in the car.